MustafayMustafa/machine-finance/README.md

 # machine-finance
-A containerised environment for extracting, storing, and manipulating financial time-series data.
+Extraction and manipulation of time series data.